Observation of charmonium sequential suppression in heavy-ion collisions at the Relativistic Heavy Ion Collider

 To calculate the double ratio, the $p_{\rm T}$-integrated inclusive $\psi$(2S) to J/$\psi$ yield ratio in $p$+$p$ collisions at $\sqrt{s} = 200$ GeV is interpolated from world data \cite{NA50:2006rdp, Clark:1978mg,PHENIX:2011gyb,PHENIX:2019ihw,ALICE:2017leg,ALICE:2014uja,LHCb:2013itw}.
 Since the world data do not show a significant dependence on charmonium rapidity or collision energy \cite{PHENIX:2019ihw}, a constant function is used to fit the $\psi$(2S) to J/$\psi$ yield ratio as a function of collision energy, using measurements at all rapidity ranges available.
 The fitted value is adopted, with the fitting error recognized as a source of uncertainty.
 Additionally, the difference in the interpolated value between the constant function fitting and logarithmic function fitting is considered as another source of uncertainty.
-The final interpolated $\psi$(2S) to J/$\psi$ yield ratio for $p$+$p$ collisions at $\sqrt{s}$ = 200 GeV is $(2.033 \pm 0.085) \times 10^{-2}$.
-Furthermore, to disentangle QGP effects from measurements in heavy-ion collisions, the Cold Nuclear Matter (CNM) effects, arising from the presence of the nucleus in the collision but unrelated to the QGP formation, need to be accounted for since they can also alter charmonium yields in heavy-ion collisions compared to those in $p$+$p$ collisions \cite{Ferreiro:2009ur,Arleo:2014oha,Gavin:1996yd}.
-To quantify CNM effects, the $p_{\rm T}$-integrated inclusive $\psi$(2S) to J/$\psi$ double ratio in $p$+Au collisions at $\sqrt{s_{_{\rm NN}}} = 200$ GeV at mid-rapidity is interpolated using results, primarily at forward and backward rapidities, from $p/d/^3\rm{He}$+A collisions at $\sqrt{s_{_{\rm NN}}} = 200$ GeV \cite{PHENIX:2016vmz, PHENIX:2013pmn, PHENIX:2022nrm} and $p$+Pb collisions at $\sqrt{s_{_{\rm NN}}} = 5.02$ TeV \cite{ALICE:2014cgk,LHCb:2016vqr}.
-The interpolation is based on the negative correlation between the double ratio and local particle density \cite{Ferreiro:2009ur,Du:2018wsj}.
-For $p$+Au collisions, the local particle density at mid-rapidity is taken as the average of those at $-2.2<y<-1.2$ and $1.2<y<2.2$ \cite{PHENIX:2016vmz}.
-The resulting $\psi$(2S) to J/$\psi$ double ratio is $0.791 \pm 0.079$, consistent with the measurement at mid-rapidity in d+Au collisions \cite{PHENIX:2013pmn} as shown in the right panel of Fig.~\ref{fig_phy_cent} but with significantly reduced uncertainty.
+The final interpolated $\psi$(2S) to J/$\psi$ yield ratio is $(2.033 \pm 0.085) \times 10^{-2}$.